explorer436/explorer-git-repo/my-vim-notes/myVimNotes.md

     gem 'simple_form'
     gem 'strong_parameters'

-You want to sort the list alphabetically.
-You select the lines visually:
+If you want to sort the list alphabetically, select the lines visually and run the command:

-Shift + V : You invoke the sort function

     :sort

-You rejoice:
+That will result in this:

     gem 'bourbon'
     gem 'clearance', '1.0.0.rc4'